jfarleyx/go-keyvault-cert/README.md

 [![Go Report](https://goreportcard.com/badge/github.com/jfarleyx/go-keyvault-cert)](https://goreportcard.com/report/github.com/jfarleyx/go-keyvault-cert)

-go-keyvault-cert is an easy-to-use wrapper around [azure-sdk-for-go](https://github.com/Azure/azure-sdk-for-go) that allows you to fetch a PFX/PEM certificate from Azure Key Vault and return it as an X509 Certificate that you can load into your app/api's web server.
+go-keyvault-cert is an easy-to-use wrapper around [azure-sdk-for-go](https://github.com/Azure/azure-sdk-for-go) that allows you to fetch a PFX/PEM certificate from Azure Key Vault and returns a tls.Certificate{} that you can load into your app/api's web server.

 ## Usage